 - Customer Service

-Choose three goals or less to focus the desired results of your program.
+Choose three goals or less to focus on the desired results of your program.
 If you try to boil the ocean, you’re not going to get anything cooking.

 Is your executive sponsor feel the program’s investment will pay off and generate a satisfactory return?
 If you were a participant, would you put forth the extra effort to take advantage of this opportunity?
 Understanding the desired outcomes of your spiff program will help define the goals set within it.